kermitt2/delft/Readme.md

 > python3 insultTagger.py train

-By default training uses the whole train set, for n-folds training, which provides better and more stable accuracy, uses:
+By default training uses the whole train set.

-> python3 insultTagger.py tag --fold-count 10

 #### Creating your own model

 As long your task is a sequence labelling of text, adding a new corpus and create an additional model should be straightfoward.
 If you want to build a model named `toto` based on labelled data in one of the supported format (CoNLL, TEI or GROBID CRF), create the subdirectory `data/sequenceLabelling/toto` and copy your training data under it.

+(To be completed)

 ## Text classification